karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 ## Exercise 5

 - [ ] Task 1: Create a Dockerfile for your Java application
+  - Create a new file named `Dockerfile` in the root directory of your Java application.
   - **Choose a base image:**
     - Use the `21-alpine3.19-jdk` base image for your Java application, which provides OpenJDK 21, the latest LTS release.